-Balance transfer cards can offer 0% periods that last over two years, but sadly the longest deals are reserved for people with good credit scores.
-The good news is that there are balance transfer deals out there for those with less than perfect credit scores, even if they are more of a rare breed.
+Unfortunately, the longest 0% deals are reserved for people with good credit scores, but the good news is that there are balance transfer deals out there for those with less-than-perfect credit scores, even if they are more of a rare breed.

 How does a balance transfer card for bad credit work?